imkaywu/imkaywu.github.io/_tutorials/sfm.md

   - Computer Vision
 ---

-Structure from Motion is the holy grail of multiple view geometry.
-It is a process of estimating camera pose and retrieving a sparse reconstruction.
-In this tutorial, I'll explain every step of this technique and provide detailed implementation using [open3DCV]({{site.url}}{{site.baseurl}}/open3DCV/).
+Structure from Motion is like the holy grail of multiple view geometry.
+It is a process of estimating camera pose and retrieving a sparse reconstruction simultaneously.
+In this tutorial, I'll discuss every step of this technique and provide detailed implementation using [open3DCV]({{site.url}}{{site.baseurl}}/open3DCV/).
 The source code can be found [here](https://github.com/imkaywu/open3DCV/blob/master/test/sfm.cc).

 ### Table of Content
 0. [Test images](#test_image)